Supported build platforms

 pip

-, in order to build QEMU.- Optional build dependencies
+, in order to build QEMU.- Rust build dependencies

 Build components whose absence does not affect the ability to build QEMU may not be available in distros, or may be too old for QEMU’s requirements.
 Many of these, such as the Avocado testing framework or various linters, are written in Python and therefore can also be installed using